Timothy Dalton as James Bond, British government agent

 - Dark navy cotton long-sleeve polo shirt with nine-button front

-- Khaki cotton double forward-pleated chino trousers with belt loops, straight/on-seam side pockets, flapped back left pocket, jetted back right pocket, and plain-hemmed bottoms
+- Khaki cotton double forward-pleated chino trousers with belt loops, straight/on-seam side pockets, flapped coin pocket, flapped back left pocket, jetted back right pocket, and plain-hemmed bottoms

 - Brown braided leather belt with gold single-prong buckle